-This fully-enclosed facility offers year-round opportunities for kids as young as 3 years old can saddle up their very own pony and learn everything they need to know about caring for, understanding, and communicating with the horses in group or private lessons that use Natural Horsemanship Methods.
+This fully-enclosed facility offers year-round opportunities for kids as young as 3 years old.
+Young learners will be knowledgeable in caring for, understanding and communicating with the horses in group or private lessons that use Natural Horsemanship Methods.
 Birthday parties include pony time (riding and petting ponies), horseshoe painting, goody bags filled with treats for the horses, time in the Club House and place settings in either hot pink or lime green.

 17531 S. Henrici Rd.